 It’s hugely important to manage your personal brand as a product manager.
 Because… basically… your personal brand is everything.
 Even if you might not realise it.

-And building it starts with attitude and drive, at least according to Michael Youmans, Senior Product Manager at Mimecast.
-Michael’s a passionate and experienced product leader, and his presentation at PLA Fest focused on looking inwards and building your personal brand.
+And building it starts with attitude and drive, at least according to Michael Youmans, then Senior Product Manager at Mimecast, now Director of Product Management at Vertical Group Inc. Michael’s a passionate and experienced product leader, and his presentation at PLA Fest focused on looking inwards and building your personal brand.

 Of course if you missed his talk, you can grab yourself a membership plan to catch up, but he’s also shared his own thoughts right here to inspire you to overcome emotional responses and learn to fuel your personal brand in product...